A Mechanism of Attraction for Our Times

-Not long ago, I personally carried out a survey by asking different age groups what was the first thing that came up to their minds when the word attraction was mentioned.
-Surprisingly, the range of received answers revolved mostly around either true romanticism, relationships and magnetism- in an infrequent case.
-Consequently, these inconclusive answers encouraged me to explore in a more comprehensive way our current mechanism of attraction and how our social behaviour is inevitably influenced by a “conception factory”.
+Not long ago, I carried out a personal survey asking different age groups “What is the first thing that comes to your minds when I mention the word attraction” .
+Surprisingly, the answers I received centred around either romance or relationships.
+These inconclusive answers encouraged me to explore how we understand attraction and how our social behaviour is influenced by a “conception factory”.

-In regard to the so-called “motion pictures”, despite such rewarding comforts it gives out, we as abstract entities might have been unobservantly deceived into a “conception factory” operating under its own nature of constructability.
-Whenever, there is a new movie on at the cinema or series on other applications like Netflix, Sky and so on, many people will tend to watch them seeking for their own “moment of delight”, the initial reaction that is most encountered would be very likely to be the synthetic state “self-characterisation”, which means virtually creating their simulation of moods and feelings helping them to adapt to the flow of the film.
+In regard to “motion pictures”, despite such rewarding comforts it gives out, we as abstract entities might have been unobservantly deceived into a “conception factory” operating under its own nature of constructability.
+Whenever, there is a new movie Netflix, we watch it, seeking a “moment of delight”, the initial reaction that is most encountered would be very likely to be the synthetic state “self-characterisation”, which means virtually creating their simulation of moods and feelings helping them to adapt to the flow of the film.
 What I found absurdly amusing is that we are possibly no longer able to conceptualise the excessive data received from those cinematographic products by ourselves, but instead receive as if it has been made ready and let it transform our affectionate mindset into a stereotypical “prototype”.
 Imaginarily, when we eat, many of us tend to plan what to have and decide out of the various lists of nutrients being taken per meal so as to retain the stability in our health status.
 On the contrary, as for the case aforementioned, we are actually consuming “ready meals”, which we think are alimentary but have a negatively adverse effect on us.
 In lieu of enhancing our perception and thoughts, we are indiscernibly trapped in an “attraction bubble”.
 Of course, a mere assumption but undeniable!

 Such a common and uninvolved topic does “attraction” seem to be, it became a notoriously difficult challenge to me in relation to redefining the term itself.
 Nonetheless, regardless how metaphysical and intricate it is, “attraction” can be expounded as simply as “existence”.
 Without existence, how can group particles A willingly interact with group particles B within their own gravitational field?
 Without existence, how should our brains adjust themselves to favour the idea of what the society has developed to or is leaning towards, which brandishes a conformist trait left by generations?
 Without existence, how should we define attraction and can we be attracted to something at all?
 In order to refrain from such traps and patterns, one must seek individualistic notions specifically in term of attraction under the criteria of considering the substantially comprehensive existence so as to preserver the true meaning and existential values of love but not an illusory likeness phenomenon occurring among individuals in present-time civilisation.